 It’s almost Christmas.
-The older I get, the harder it is to get it right.
-You see, we’ve complicated this holiday—materially, relationally, and spiritually.
+The older I get, the harder it is to get it right (especially after the last couple of years!)
+You see, we’ve complicated this holiday—materially, relationally, spiritually, and now politically.
 As our family has grown, the layers of joy, tradition, and expectation have gotten harder to sort through, not easier!
-It’s no one’s fault—it’s just complicated to have aging parents, adult children, multiple in-laws, and grandchildren to keep in balance.
+It’s no one’s fault—it’s just complicated to have aging parents, adult children, multiple in-laws, and grandchildren to keep in balance—and dodge accusations of political correctness!
 I have to remind myself over and over that I can’t control how others handle or mishandle Christmas, but I can take responsibility for MY heart and whether or not it remembers what all of this is about.
-So, if you’re like me and juggling an array of wild emotions and loose ends this holiday, please pause, settle your heart, and remember, “He is with us.”
+So, if you’re like me and juggling an array of wild emotions and loose ends this holiday, and stressed about all the upheavals of the headlines, please pause, settle your heart, and remember, “He is with us.”
 Here’s the story.

 Seven hundred years before Jesus Christ was born, Isaiah spoke prophetic words about the incarnation of our Lord and Savior.
 He wrote, “Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.”
 (Is 7:14) Matthew would reveal that Immanuel means, “God with us.”
 (Matt 1:23)